 The Federal Emergency Management Agency (FEMA) has identified and mapped special flood hazard areas that are at high risk for flooding.
 The purpose of these maps is to help determine where flood insurance is required.
 In partnership with FEMA, North Carolina became the first state to assume responsibility for floodplain mapping.
 The project includes analyzing flood hazards and producing updated, digital flood maps.

-EROSION CONTROL MANAGEMENT
+EROSION and SEDIMENT CONTROL

 Construction Site Runoff

-The Town of Smithfield relies on the State of North Carolina, Department of Environment & Natural Resource, Division of Energy, Mineral, and Land Resources program to comply with minimum control measures.
 Additionally, the Town of Smithfield conducts random inspections of local land disturbing activities that have a sediment and erosion permit issued by State, for compliance.
 Finally, potential problems at construction sites with sediment and erosion control permits are reported to Department of Environment & Natural Resource and any follow-up actions are monitored and documented.

 Potential sediment and erosion control violations should be reported to the Town via the Stormwater Hotline (919-934-2116).
 The report can also be made directly to town of Smithfield Planning Department.